 with god, but clarifies that as being in unity.
 Being in unity MUST mean

 being in unity of purpose, values and paradigm!
-Jesus had NOTHING to do with mysticism, but
+Yeshua had NOTHING to do with mysticism, but

 came to eradicate it by demonstrating himself as LOGOS, the